sbennett1990/YESS/README.md

 A y86 (Assembly Code) Simulator

 Simulates a "Y86" processor.
-It will run y86 assembly code, which is more or less a subset of x86.
-Y86 embodies elements of RISC and CISC archetectures.
+The program simulates the execution of y86 machine code, which is more or less a subset of x86.
+Being a teaching language, y86 embodies elements of RISC and CISC archetectures.

-###Use:

-unix> ./yess \<filename\>.yo

 ###Assembly:

 y86 is a theoretical assembly language.
 However, the YESS program simulates y86 machine code.
-In the bin folder there is a tool that "assembles" y86 source code into the required machine code, which has a .yo extension.
+In the bin folder there is a tool that "assembles" y86 source code into the required machine code (just ASCII text), which has a .yo extension.
 This is the y86 assembler: yas.

+###Use:

+To assemble y86 source:
+unix> ./yas \<filename\>.ys

+To simulate y86 machine code:
+unix> ./yess \<filename\>.yo

 ###References: